paritytech/capi/Readme.md

 ## At a Glance

-Create an import map (a web platform standard) with the specifier(s) corresponding to your provider and chain discovery value (in this case a WebSocket URL).
+Create an import map with the specifier corresponding to your target.

 `import_map.json`